-Marine litter covers any solid material which has been deliberately discarded, or unintentionally lost on beaches and on shores or at sea, including materials transported into the marine environment from land by rivers, draining or sewage systems or winds.
+Marine litter is defined as any solid material which has been deliberately discarded or unintentionally lost on beaches, on shores or at sea.
+The definition covers materials transported into the marine environment from land by rivers, draining or sewage systems or winds.
 It includes any persistent, manufactured or processed solid material.

 Impacts of Marine Litter

-Entanglement in, or ingestion of, marine litter can have negative consequences on the physical condition of marine species and 663 have been documented as being affected, a 40% increase since 1997.
-In the North Sea region during the period 2007-2011 95% of Northern Fulmars had plastic in their stomachs and 62% exceeded the 0.1 gram objective.
+Entanglement in, or ingestion of, marine litter can have negative consequences on the physical condition of marine species with over 900 different species documented as being affected.
+In the North Sea region during the period 2010-2016 95% of Northern Fulmars had plastic in their stomachs and 56% exceeded the 0.1 gram objective.

 Ingestion of micro plastics is also of concern as it may provide a pathway for transport of harmful chemicals into the food web.
 Additionally, marine litter is known to damage and degrade habitats (e.g. in terms of smothering) and to be a possible vector for the transfer of alien species.

 Marine Litter also has significant economic cost for a range of marine industries, such as: aquaculture, fisheries, harbours, industrial seawater users, marinas, municipalities, power stations, rescue services, shipping and water authorities.
 These costs can include cleaning, blockages, entanglement and contamination.
 The social impacts of marine litter relate to the ways in which marine litter affects people’s quality of life and include reduced recreational opportunities and loss of aesthetic value.